P1kachu/VolatilityProfileScan/README.md

 Volatility Profile Discovery
 ============================

-First approach at determining any information about the OS laying into a memory dump.
+First approach at determining any information about the OS lying into a memory dump.
 Based on simple occurences counting, but quite accurate.

 Useful for choosing a profile for analysis in Volatility after.